Download Free Developer Marketing Playbook [2026]

 People should discover you when searching for answers to their work queries, such as how to streamline the video production process or the best platforms to organize your content schedule.
 You can take them on a journey from reader to customer through well-optimized content.
 There are other ways of getting customers, but content is the tried and tested mantra for yielding long-term clients for your SaaS product.

 Content is an investment that gives high dividends but takes a lot of time and planning to yield results.
 But if it is so time-consuming, why are more brands increasingly switching to it?
 Why are they preferring it over conventional forms such as paid advertising?
+There are several reasons:

 Long-Term Dividends

 Content, especially informational pieces, is helpful for readers in the long term.
 Comprehensive content makes them return to your page and use it as a reference source in their professional life.
-Like if you are asked to come up with a great marketing strategy by your content manager, you know where to go to find such a list!
+Like, if you are asked to come up with a great marketing strategy by your content manager, you know where to go to find such a list!

 Through content, you create an information library for your audience.
 This information library makes them loyal to your services and builds trust in your product.

-For instance, if Notion advertises its product, I might visit their site once.
+For instance, if Notion advertises its product, I might visit its site once.
 However, if I use Notion as an information center, anytime I have a question related to planning, I become a regular visitor to their blog.
 You see the long-term relationship forming, right?
 This is how content marketing yields long-term dividends.

 Cost-Effective

 Creating content serves several purposes, making the cost incurred much less.
 It gives information to the users, which builds trust.
 It also brings potential users to your website by providing them with something they want, leading to conversions.
-In this way, it yields a high ROI and serves many purposes.
+In this way, it yields a high content marketing ROI and serves many purposes.
 On the contrary, advertising only aims to bring the user to your website, which is much more competitive.
 This makes advertising a much more expensive route.

 Attracting the Right Audience